-Compressed air is produced by forcing air into a container and keeping it at a pressure greater than atmospheric pressure.
-The energy released by a compressed air unit can then be used as a power source for:
+Compressed air is produced by forcing air into a container and keeping it at a pressure greater than the external (atmospheric) pressure.
+This pneumatic energy is used for many applications, including:

 - pneumatic handtools

 - fermentation, clarifying and bottling of beverages

 - spray painting